ChristopherMonteleone/STIG-Compliance-And-Automation/README.md

 ## High-Level Process

 The following workflow was executed for **10 specific Windows 10 STIG vulnerabilities**.
-This cycl (Audit, Remediate, Verify) was repeated for each finding to ensure a robust understanding of both manual system hardening and automated compliance.
+This cycle (Audit, Remediate, Verify) was repeated for each finding to ensure a robust understanding of both manual system hardening and automated compliance.

 ### 1. Baseline Auditing & Analysis
 * **Ingested Compliance Policies:** Loaded the **DISA Windows 10 STIG** benchmark into the **SCAP Compliance Checker**.